Cliff tomb of Hatshepsut: Layout and contents

-The tomb has a simple layout, consisting of a entrance stair leading to a descending passageway 17 m long which opens to the right into a square antechamber.
+The tomb has a simple layout, consisting of an entrance stair leading to a descending passageway 17 m long which opens to the right into a square antechamber.
 A further steeper corridor leads from the antechamber to another square room, the sepulchral hall.
 In the centre of the floor of this hall is cut a steep passage which leads to an unfinished room, presumably intended to be the burial chamber.

 The floor of the sepulchral hall was covered in limestone slabs which Carter suggests were intended to form a plinth for the sarcophagus, or were intended to seal the tomb.
 He noted that similarity between these slabs and those found in KV20 and KV38, where they were decorated with scenes from the Amduat.
 The only significant item found in the tomb was the 2.99 m long yellow quartzite sarcophagus intended for the queen which was located in the final chamber.
 It is inscribed with texts naming Hatshepsut as Great Royal Wife, among other titles, indicating that it predated her rise to regent and pharaoh.
 The rectangular lid of the sarcophagus is carved with a long cartouche containing a figure of Nut facing left and raising her arms to embrace the deceased; it had been broken into two pieces.